minkeymouse/nowcasting-kr/STATUS.md

    - **Note**: Detailed comparison script and success criteria are documented in ISSUES.md Phase 1 section

 **PRIORITY 4 (Medium)**:
-4. **Regenerate tables/plots** - ⚠️ **PENDING** - Tables/plots exist from previous iterations but may need regeneration after new experiments
+4. **Regenerate tables/plots** - ⚠️ **STATUS UNKNOWN** - Tables and plots may exist but were not verified this iteration
-   - Action: Regenerate tables/plots after new experiments are run (training, forecasting, backtesting) to reflect updated results
+   - Action: Verify tables/plots exist and are up to date with current experiment results
-   - Forecasting: 7 tables and 5 plots exist from previous iterations (Dec 9 05:55-05:56)
-   - Nowcasting: 1 table and 6 plots exist from previous iterations (showing placeholders due to failed backtests)
+   - Action: Regenerate if needed after experiments complete
    - **Note**: Tables/plots will need regeneration after new experiments are run to reflect updated results
+5. **Review report sections** - ⚠️ **NOT VERIFIED THIS ITERATION** - Report sections not reviewed this iteration
+   - Action: Verify report sections correctly reference generated tables and plots
-5. **Review report sections** - ⚠️ **PENDING** - Report sections exist but may need updates after experiments verify fixes and test improvements
+   - Action: Update report sections after experiments verify fixes and test DDFM improvements
-   - Report sections exist from previous iterations
-   - **Note**: Report sections will need updates after experiments verify fixes and test DDFM improvements.
-PDF compilation needs to be done manually (`cd nowcasting-report && ./compile.sh`) - Agent cannot execute scripts.
+   - **Note**: PDF compilation needs to be done manually (`cd nowcasting-report && ./compile.sh`) - Agent cannot execute scripts.
 After compilation, verify page count < 15 pages and check for LaTeX errors.

 **PRIORITY 5 (Low)**:
 6. **Investigate ARIMA failures** - All ARIMA results have n_valid=0